HeronErin/LibbyRip/README.md

 3. Find your audiobook on Libby and export.

 **NOTE:** If you do not see anything, it _could_ be because TamperMonkey is not set up properly on Chrome (and chromeium based) browsers!
 See the TamperMonkey [FAQ](https://www.tampermonkey.net/faq.php#Q209) page here for more info.

+## Converting into a better format

+Some people do not want a folder with a bunch of chapter files, and thats alright.
+You can use the scripts made by [`Cerina witha Sea`](https://github.com/cerinawithasea) to convert them into a more managable format [here](https://github.com/cerinawithasea/libregrab-m4b-creator)!

 ## Using the Python script